dfinity/examples/motoko/invoice-canister/bounty-task-checklist.md

 *line numbers should be correct, but TO DO verify before pushing for PR.

-Note that in addition to these bounty tasks, two other non-trivial changes include using the literal of a generated ULID for an invoice's id (instead of the invoice creation counter value).
-ULID was chosen for its human friendly format and lack of dashes, and the counter is still available if needed.
-The other change was upgrading from the volatile Motoko base hashmap to the stable hashmap by ZhenyaUsenko to remove the need for using the pre and postupgrade system hooks.
+In addition to these bounty tasks, two other non-trivial changes include using the literal of a generated ULID for an invoice's id (instead of the invoice creation counter value).
+ULID was chosen for its timestamp encoding and human copy and paste friendly dash-lacking format; there's an example of decoding the timestamp from an invoice's ulid in the frontend of the `motoko-seller-client` example.
+Also note a monotonic invoice creation counter is still used and available if needed for an invoice record.
+The other change was upgrading from the volatile hashmap to the stable compatible trie to remove the need for using the pre and postupgrade system hooks.

 ---